 Globalization Partners is an alternative to establishing a South Korea subsidiary.
-With our Employer of Record platform, you can use our established subsidiary to run operations in South Korea.
+With our Employer of Record solution, you can use our established subsidiary to run operations in South Korea.
 We will be held liable for compliance issues on your behalf, so you can focus on running your company instead of worrying about South Korea subsidiary laws.

-How to Set up a South Korea Subsidiary
+How to Set Up a South Korea Subsidiary

 Companies expanding to South Korea should consider a variety of factors before choosing where to base their headquarters.
 Start by looking at essential business facets such as your industry type and any existing trade relationships.
 Further, South Korea has legal requirements for customs and imports.
 Check beforehand to make sure you can lawfully import the products you import and sell.
 You will need to get the required licenses and permits as well as export and import documentation.

 South Korea is one of the most homogenous countries in the world, which can be a challenge for foreign nationals who want to do business in the country.
 “Face” is significant in South Korea, and you should acknowledge this part of the business culture before incorporating your subsidiary.

 All official documents in South Korea will be in Korean, but international business is often done in English.
 Local language ability is imperative in South Korea, so if you do not know Korean, it is best to hire a translator or an employee who speaks the language.

 Finally, when deciding on a location for your headquarters, you should consider South Korea’s free economic zones.
 You could get additional incentives or tax benefits if you set up your South Korea subsidiary here.